Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 Most community banks focus on lending to residents.
 However, they might have multiple locations within the same city or geographic area.

-Some community banks will lend to residents who live in the same state as the bank but are far from a physical location.
+Some community banks will lend to in-state residents, even if they’re far from a physical location.
 You may need to drive to the closest site to apply for a loan or get funds.
 Community banks often won’t lend to out-of-state applicants.

 Where can you find personal loans from community banks near you?

-The best way to find a local community bank is to search the database from the Independent Community Bankers of America.
+The best way to find a local community bank is to search the Independent Community Bankers of America database.
 You can filter search results by location.

 Are loans from community banks better than other loans?

 Community banks can offer certain loan perks, such as flexible lending requirements, lower minimum credit scores, and fewer fees.
-But that’s not always the case.
+That’s not always the case, though.
 It’s wise to compare lenders and find the best fit before you commit to a loan.
 You might consider community banks, credit unions, and online lenders.